 If the earliest Christians within the first two centuries after Jesus did not need a New Testament to qualify their faith, why do modern Christians have such a need?
 If they did not sanction or consider any other writing beside the Old Testament to be scripture, then isn’t it a digression from the ‘true faith‘ of the earliest believers to incorporate something new as scripture?
-The first New Testament was codified and canonized by the heretic Marcion who believed that the Jewish YHWH was not the true God, the first time the largest Christian Church sanctioned a New Testament was during the 2nd Ecumenical Council of Carthage in 397 CE, some 360+ years after Jesus.
+The first New Testament was codified and canonized by the heretic Marcion who believed that the Jewish YHWH was not the true God, the first time the largest Christian Church sanctioned a New Testament was during the Synod of Hippo in 393 CE, some 360+ years after Jesus.

 One of the more telling issues with the questioned posed above is that those who have responded to it believe that the question was tricky to answer.
 I agree it is tricky to answer, that’s the very reason I asked it in the first place!
 I therefore, don’t find that description of the question to be a problem, it’s more an affirmation that I framed the question properly in the first place.
 I’m essentially asking one question: